Theory test tips: how to pass first time

-Once you’re satisfied with your answers and carefully checked over the test, you can end the test early, before the 57 minutes elapse.
+Once you’re satisfied with your answers and carefully checked over the test, you can end the test, even if it’s before the 57 minutes are up.

-Regardless of whether you do this or use the full 57 minutes, you’re entitled to a three-minute break before the hazard-perception test.
-We recommend you take advantage of this, as even a quick break from the screen can help refresh you before the next test.
+Regardless of whether you do this or use the full 57 minutes, you’re entitled to a three-minute break before the hazard-perception test begins.
+We recommend you take advantage of this, as even a quick break from the screen can help refresh your mind and eyes before the next test.

 Driving theory test: hazard perception

 The hazard-perception test was introduced in 2002 with the aim of preparing learners for some of the potential dangers that can occur on the road.
 The test consists of 14 one-minute video clips; each has one hazard to spot, while one (randomly ordered) clip has two hazards.